LeonSong1995/MeDuSA/README.md

 2. Single-cell RNA-seq data.
 A [Seurat](https://satijalab.org/seurat/) obejct of the scRNA-seq data.

 ## Example
-MLM attached test data to show how to use:
+MCTD provides test data to show how to use.
 ```R
 library(MCTD)
 ##When you load MCTD, you will get these attached test data: